j-hc/Reddit_ChatBot_Python/README.md

 # and a farewell message too:
 chatbot.set_farewell_message("Too bad u/{nickname} left us :(", limited_to_channels=["my cozy chat group"])

-# there is also another hook type for invitation frames
+# there are also other types of hooks like this one for invitations
 @chatbot.on_invitation_hook
 def on_invit(resp):
     if resp.channel_type == "group":